Shopify/hydrogen-v1/docs/contributing.md

 In order to update the supported Storefront API version:

 1. Update the URL in `codegen.yml`
-1. Run `yarn graphql-types` in the `packages/hydrogen` repo.
+1. Run `yarn graphql-types`
-1. Fix any Typescript errors that now appear (one fast way to find them is to run `yarn build` from the monorepo root and see what Typescript errors show up)
+1. Fix any Typescript errors that now appear (one fast way to find them is to run `yarn build` from the monorepo root and see what Typescript errors show up, another way is to run the tests with `yarn test`)

 For context, updating the `codegen.yml` file and running the script does the following: